tinglesoftware/dotnet-extensions/src/Tingle.Extensions.Processing/README.md

 await processor.ProcessAsync(tokens, cancellationToken);
 ```

-Therefore, we can process the `tokens` in a squential manner.
+Therefore, we can process the `tokens` in a sequential manner.
 By default, `SequentialBatchProcessor<T>`'s constructor has the concurrency limit set to 1.
-If you wish to increase the number of items handled concurrently, you can increae this limit to a higher value.
+If you wish to increase the number of items handled concurrently, you can increase this limit to a higher value.

 ## Split and Batch Processing